TraperRoku/Backend-Projects/Expense-Tracker-API/README.md

 # Expense Tracker API Project
 The Expense Tracker API is a backend application designed to help users manage their expenses efficiently.
 It provides functionalities for user registration, authentication, and CRUD operations on expenses.
-This project uses Spring Boot for rapid development, JWT for secure user authentication, and MySQL for persistent data storage.
+JWT for secure user authentication, and MySQL for persistent data storage.
 Through this project, I gained valuable experience in building secure RESTful APIs and integrating strong authentication mechanisms.

 # Features
 ## User Authentication with JWT: